 - Jerk with a Heart of Gold: Later episodes reveal that his current motivations are all to find a way to restore Lwai's body, as he truly does love him.

-- Man in White: Wears a white suit and is definitely up to no good.
+- Villain in a White Suit: Wears a white suit and is definitely up to no good.

 - My God, What Have I Done?: While trying to take out a would be assassin with his tank Lwai so happened to be passing by and gets caught in the explosion.